skolbot.AI Chatbot for Schools

 AI visibility9 min read

-SEO vs GEO for UK Universities: Why Your Search Strategy Must Evolve
+SEO vs GEO for Australian Universities: Why Your Search Strategy Must Evolve

 SEO ranks your pages in Google.
 GEO gets you cited in AI-generated answers.
-How UK higher education institutions must adapt their search strategy for 2026.
+How Australian higher education institutions must adapt their search strategy for 2026.

 Summarize this article with